lanreayk/Data-Analytics_ML_portfolio/README.md

 # dwa project
 Description:
 This project requires the cleaning and preprocessing of a very messy big data about football players and numerous features that can be used to predict their scoring chances in a match.
 The data is cleaned, preprocesed and useful features were extracted and used in a machine learning algorithm to predict chances of scoring in a match.
 Its a very challenging data and more work can be done to improve the prediction.
+# autodirty data set
+This is a very messy data about automobiles. the data is cleaned and prepared for machine learning exploration